You Credit Score: How's Your FICO?

-Your FICO score affects your interest rate
+Your FICO score greatly affects your interest rate

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Know your FICO score
+Improving your score

-Curious about your credit score?
-Call us at (832) 730-2000.
+Curious about your FICO score?
+Give us a call: 8327302000.